lumberjack1970/EasyWeightforNX/README.md

 ### Solid Body Material Filter Tool
 Using this tool, you can control the visibility of specific solid bodies on your screen using the attributes assigned before.
 When creating components, it simplifies the process of organizing them.
 This tool automatically adjusts visibility based on the chosen materials.
 If no attribute is found, it hides them among the others.
 "Without Weight" option at the bottom displays all bodies that lack weight information.
 This allows you to double-check your work.
+This journal needs setup like the others too.
+Have all your materials ready to fill up its database, so it will know what to look for.
+You will probably need to tailor the window size, which you can find at the end of the journal.
+I've left comments for you to know which numbers need to be changed.

 ### Component Creator
 This tool enables you to automatically create parts by requesting you a main component name.
-For example, "MyProject-01" creates: MyProject-01-101, MyProject-01-102, etc. Select solid bodies to create components for.
+For example, "MyProject-01" creates: MyProject-01-101-Top Panel, MyProject-01-102-Shelf, etc. Select solid bodies to create components for.
+See below for further details.

 ### Component Weight Transfer
 In the Modeling environment/Main Assembly, this journal transfers weight information (weight attribute - EW_Body_Weight) from solid bodies to components.
 Summarizes all component weights to assign a Total Assembly Weight attribute to the Main Assembly, excluding weights of underlying components.
 To be used exclusively with the original - EW_Material_12mm Plywood.
 When you assign one of NX's built-in materials, this function occurs natively.